You can assign a meaningful ballot identifier (i.e. a Ballot ID) to make it easier to manage voter lists and identify voters.

-As mentioned, if you use multiple notification methods, ballot IDs are mandatory.
-Therefore, they will become automatically enabled, and they do not need to be turned on.
+If you use multiple notification methods, Ballot IDs are mandatory.
+They’ll become automatically enabled and don’t need to be turned on.

-In your "Voters" stage of your election setup, choose "Ballot IDs".
+On the Voters Page of your vote setup, choose "Ballot IDs".

-You can also import a list with ballot IDs for each voter already included, much in the same way as importing a regular voter list with just emails.
-Just ensure that the "ID" column is set up to come before your "Email Address" (or other contact info) column.
+You can also import a list with Ballot IDs for each voter already included, in the same way as importing a regular voter list with just emails.